scikit-rt/scikit-rt/_sources/README.md.txt

 #### Structure sets

 The study's structure sets can be accessed in two ways.
-Firstly, the structure sets associated with an image can be extracted from the `structure_set` property of the `Image` itself; this is a list of `StructureSet` objects.
+Firstly, the structure sets associated with an image can be extracted from the `structure_sets` property of the `Image` itself; this is a list of `StructureSet` objects.
 E.g. to get the newest structure set for the oldest CT image in the oldest study, you could run:
 ```
 p = Patient('mypatient1')
 s = p.studies[0]